We Do Legal

 The privilege exists to encourage full and frank communication between clients and their lawyers, which courts have repeatedly recognised as essential to the proper administration of justice.

-What privilege actually protects
+What LEGAL PROFESSIONAL privilege actually protects

 Legal professional privilege is not triggered by involving a lawyer.
 It protects confidential communications where the dominant purpose is obtaining legal advice or preparing for litigation.